awsdocs/aws-php-developers-guide/doc_source/kinesis-firehose-example-delivery-stream.md

 + Send data to a delivery stream using [PutRecord](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-firehose-2015-08-04.html#putrecord)\.
 + Delete a delivery stream using [DeleteDeliveryStream](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-firehose-2015-08-04.html#deletedeliverystream)\.

-All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code)\.
+All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/php/example_code)\.

 ## Credentials<a name="credentials"></a>

-Before running the example code, configure your AWS credentials, as described in [Setting Credentials](guide_credentials.md)\.
-Then import the AWS SDK for PHP, as described in [Basic Usage](getting-started_basic-usage.md)\.
+Before running the example code, configure your AWS credentials, as described in [Setting credentials](guide_credentials.md)\.
+Then import the AWS SDK for PHP, as described in [Basic usage](getting-started_basic-usage.md)\.

 For more information about using Amazon Kinesis Data Firehose, see the [Amazon Kinesis Data Firehose Developer Guide](https://docs.aws.amazon.com/streams/latest/dev/)\.

-## Create a Delivery Stream Using a Kinesis Data Stream<a name="create-a-delivery-stream-using-a-ak-data-stream"></a>
+## Create a delivery stream using a Kinesis data stream<a name="create-a-delivery-stream-using-a-ak-data-stream"></a>

 To establish a delivery stream that puts data into an existing Kinesis data stream, use the [CreateDeliveryStream](https://docs.aws.amazon.com/firehose/latest/APIReference/API_CreateDeliveryStream.html) operation\.